 1946 – 1953

-The first emblem represents the Earth in the form of a cartographic designation – a top view from the side of the North Pole.
+The first emblem represents the Earth as a cartographic designation, a side view from the North Pole.
 The continents are located on a circular grid of parallels and meridians.
-Moreover, the transverse and longitudinal stripes form a kind of target, as for shooting ranges.
-The continents are presented in the form of black blurred silhouettes with indistinct outlines.
-Around the circle is a wreath of two branches of a laurel tree – the leaves are elongated, narrow.
-There are six pairs in total on each side and two unpaired at the top and bottom.
+Moreover, the transverse and longitudinal stripes form a target, similar to those used at shooting ranges.
+The continents are presented as black, blurred silhouettes with indistinct outlines.
+Around the circle is a wreath of two laurel branches, with elongated, narrow leaves.
+There are six pairs on each side, with two unpaired at the top and bottom.

 1953 – 1960